 - 1 tbsp chopped fresh thyme, or 1 tsp dried

 - 4 oz smoked cheddar, shredded (I used maple smoked)

 - 1 cup whole milk, or half and half

-In a saucepan, heat up the chicken stock until it is steaming.
+- While the vegetables are sauteing, heat up the chicken stock in a saucepan until it is steaming.

-Crumble up the bacon.
-Add half the bacon to the soup and reserve the rest for sprinkling over the top.
-Serve the soup with the crumbled bacon, some thyme leaves if you wish, and fried croutons.
+- Finish the soup: Crumble up the bacon.
+Add half to the soup and reserve the rest for sprinkling over the top.
+Serve with the crumbled bacon, some thyme leaves if you wish, and croutons.

-- A few notes: The soup is very rich so plan to serve it in small bowls.
+- Small Servings: The soup is very rich so plan to serve it in small bowls.
 A glass of beer makes a good accompaniment to the soup and cuts through the richness.
-I use a no sodium chicken stock and I needed just a sprinkle salt in the soup at the table.
-Seriously don't skip tossing the flour with the cheese - it's been the difference between soup and take out on more than one occasion.